Casting Sourcing & Casting Machining for Sand Castings & Permanent Castings

 Permanent Mold Casting Sourcing and Machining

 Permanent mold casting is a metal casting process that shares similarities to both sand casting and die casting.
 As with sand casting, molten metal is poured into a mold which is clamped shut until the material cools and solidifies into the desired part shape.
-However, sand casting uses an expendable mold which is destroyed after each cycle.
+However, sand casting uses an expendable mold that is destroyed after each cycle.
 Permanent mold casting, like die casting, uses a metal mold (die) that is typically made from steel or cast iron and can be reused for several thousand cycles.
 Because the molten metal is poured into the die and not forcibly injected, permanent mold casting is often referred to as gravity die casting.

 Vacuum castings are the metal parts that are produced by the vacuum casting method.
 They are different than typical investment castings due to the technique that is used to create these metal parts.
 The process begins by placing a two-piece mold in a vacuum chamber.
 The vacuum then draws the molten metal into the mold.
 Finally, the casting is solidified in an oven and the mold is removed in order to release the final product.